Membership of the Commission

 Beth Bryson (Term ends June 2021)

-Beth Bryson moved to Wrentham in 2012 and recently joined the Commission in 2017.
-Beth is a graduate of the University of New Hampshire, with a Bachelor of Science in Business and Bachelor of Arts in Communications.
-Beth has a Sales/ Marketing background coupled with a Construction Development/ Project Management; She has experience in various aspects of Real Estate to include being a licensed Real Estate Broker in Massachusetts and Rhode Island.
+Ms. Bryson moved to Wrentham in 2012 and joined the Commission in 2017.
+She is a graduate of the University of New Hampshire, with a Bachelor of Science in Business and Bachelor of Arts in Communications.
+Ms. Bryon has a sales and marketing background coupled with construction development and project management.
+Ms. Bryson has vast experience in various aspects of real estate, including being a licensed Real Estate Broker in Massachusetts and Rhode Island.

 Joanna McFarlane (Term ends June 2020)

-Ms. McFarlane grew up in Wrentham and has been on the Commission since 2011.
-She majored in Economics and International Relations at Tufts University and earned an MBA in Entrepreneurship from Babson College.
-Ms. McFarlane has held Economist roles at companies such as Fidelity, Thomson/Reuters and AIR.
+Ms. McFarlane grew up in Wrentham, attending both Wrentham Elementary Schools and King Philip Schools.
+She has been on the Commission since 2011.
+Ms. McFarlane majored in Economics and International Relations at Tufts University and earned an MBA in Entrepreneurship from Babson College.
+She has held Economist roles at companies such as Fidelity, Thomson/Reuters and AIR.
 She taught economics during grad school and continued to tutor graduate students after completion of her degree.
 Ms. McFarlane has also started and owned two businesses.
-Her volunteer commitments include teaching religious education at St. Mary Wrentham and mentoring an elementary level Destination Imagination team.
+Her volunteer commitments include teaching religious education at St. Mary Wrentham and mentoring elementary level Wrentham Destination Imagination teams.

 Jeff Robison (Term ends June 2021)